JuliaPhylo/PhyloPlots.jl/docs/src/man/untangling_edges.md

 # Untangling the network

-## Rotating edges to untangle them

 This plot may not be the easiest to read, as the hybrid edge crosses over C's
 edge:

 ![example1](../assets/figures/gettingstarted.svg)

-To fix this, we can to rotate C and D around their parent node.
+To fix this, we can to rotate C and D's edges around their parent node.

 First we need to know the number of this parent node.
-By showing node numbers with the `showNodeNumbers = true` parameter, we can find the number of the node we should rotate.
+By showing node numbers with the `showNodeNumbers = true` option, we can find the number of the node whose child edges we should rotate.

 ```@example untangling
-R"svg"(figname("untangling1.svg"), width=4, height=4) # hide
+R"svg"(figname("untangling1.svg"), width=3, height=3) # hide
+R"par"(mar=[.1,.1,.1,.1]) # hide
 net = readTopology("(A,((B,#H1),(C,(D)#H1)));") # hide
 plot(net, :R, showNodeNumber=true);
 R"dev.off()" # hide